catamphetamine/react-pages/README.md

 ## Bundlers

-If you're using Webpack then make sure you either build your server-side code with Webpack too (so that asset `require()` calls (images, styles, fonts, etc) inside React components work, see [universal-webpack](https://github.com/catamphetamine/universal-webpack)) or use something like [webpack-isomorphic-tools](https://github.com/catamphetamine/webpack-isomorphic-tools).
+If you're using Webpack then make sure you either build your server-side code with Webpack too (so that asset `require()` calls (images, styles, fonts, etc) inside React components work, see [universal-webpack](https://github.com/catamphetamine/universal-webpack)).

 ## Advanced